-7. Internal financial controls
+Internal financial controls

-During the year under review, the Board of Directors, through the AC, assessed the results of the formal documented review of the company system of internal controls and risk management, including the design, implementation and effectiveness of the internal financial controls conducted by Internal Audit, and considered the information and explanations given by management and discussions with the external auditor on the results of the audit.
+During the year under review, the Board of Directors assessed the results of the formal documented review of the Company's system of internal controls and risk management, including the design, implementation and effectiveness of the internal financial controls.

-Based on the results obtained, nothing has come to the attention of the Board of Directors that has caused it to believe that the company system of internal financial controls does not form a sound basis for the preparation of reliable financial statements.
+Nothing has come to the attention of the Board of Directors that has caused it to believe that the Company's system of internal financial controls does not form a sound basis for the preparation of reliable financial statements.

-According to Treasury Regulations (paragraph 28) and the PFMA (section 55), the Annual Financial Statements must include a report by the Accounting Authority, that discloses remuneration of all members of the Accounting Authority, who are the company Non-executive and Executive directors and senior management, refer to note 33.
+According to Treasury Regulations (paragraph 28), and the PFMA (section 55), the Annual Financial Statements must include a report by the Accounting authority, that disclose remuneration of all members of the Accounting Authority, who are the Company's Non-executive and Executive directors and senior management.
 As per the Companies Act, no 71 of 2008, (paragraph 30(5)), the Annual Financial Statements must show the amount of any remuneration or benefits paid or receivable by all members of the Accounting Authority.
-The details of the disclosure are included in the disclosure of remuneration.
+The details of the disclosure are included in the disclosure of remuneration (refer to notes 22 and 33).

-8. Corporate governance
+Corporate governance

-The PIC's directors endorse the King IV Report on Corporate Governance and implemented the principles contained therein during the review period.
+The PIC's directors endorse the King IV^{TM} Report on Corporate Governance in South Africa and implemented the principles contained therein during the review period.